 That’s where Resilience comes in.
 People who are resilient don’t break.
-They are more than strong; they endure.
-They persevere.
-They finish stronger than they started.
-They view obstacles as opportunities.
-They have goals, dreams, and desires and are willing to chase them.
-They understand that they may get injured, but they aren’t afraid to become injured because they know they have resilience.
-They know they will recover.
-They know that occasional shoulder pain is better than the alternative of diabetes and heart disease.
+They are more than strong; they endure and persevere.
+When they finish, they are strong than they were when they started.
+Obstacles are opportunities, not difficulties.
+Goals, dreams, and desires are challenges to chase, not setbacks.
+Resilient individuals understand that they may get injured, but they aren’t afraid to become injured because they know they have resilience.
+When they become injured, they have the resilience they need to fully recover.
+They understand that occasional shoulder pain is better than the alternative of diabetes and heart disease.

 So if that’s what Resilience means, what does RX mean?
 RX was simpler for us to choose.
 One facet of it does have to do with the notion of “RXing” a workout.
 But, instead of just a workout, we desire the people we serve RX life.
 A workout is a test of physical fitness and grit, but life is even more of a test.
 We want people to thrive, not just survive.
-We want people to perform in their lives as best as they can because actions have a ripple effect.
-When we serve others, we also serve their spouses, their children, and their friends.
-It’s indirect, but it’s still a service.
+Our desire is that people perform in their lives as best as they can because actions have a ripple effect.
+When we serve others, we also serve their spouses, children, and friends.
+It’s indirect, but it’s present.
 We take our responsibility to serve others seriously because of the societal ramifications it can have.

 The other meaning behind RX is prescription.
 Exercise is medicine.
 When you go to a doctor, you get a certain prescription based on your symptoms.
 You don’t take a random amount of insulin if you’re diabetic; you take the amount that will correctly regulate your blood sugar.
 It’s the same thing with exercise.
-We are trained doctors and we know how to dose this stuff out.
+We are doctors and we know how to dose exercise to get the intended results.
 Most don’t know it, but our diagnostic skills are no different than an orthopedic doctor or surgeon.

 To learn more about who we are, what we believe and the story of how we got started, click here.
 Follow us on Facebook or Instagram for helpful content about exercise, nutrition, recovery, rehab, and much more!